PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

   caption: "Example Position Represented Using BitBoards", )

-It is worth noting that BitBoards aren't limited to representing piece occupancies; they can also represent attack patterns, which is the core idea behind pre-computed lookup tables for fast, constant-time move generation, with techniques such as PEXT or Magic Bitboards.
+It is worth noting that BitBoards aren't limited to representing piece occupancies; they can also represent attack patterns, which is the core idea behind pre-computed lookup tables for fast, constant-time move generation, with techniques such as PEXT or Magic BitBoards.

 === Hybrid Approaches
 Modern engines incorporate both BitBoards and a mailbox-style approach.
-Bitboards are used for filtering and move generation, while the mailbox is used for fast data access.
+BitBoards are used for filtering and move generation, while the mailbox is used for fast data access.
 This comes at a slightly larger memory cost and the overhead of having to incrementally update multiple data structures per move @tessaract[p.6-p.7] @bijl_2021_exploring[p.5], but the speed benefit's it offers are generally considered to be worth this overhead.

-=== Beyond Move Generation: Why BitBoards Dominate While sources universally agree that BitBoards are the preferred representation for competitive engines @alphadeepchess[p.30] @bijl_2021_exploring[p.5], the reasons behind this preference reveal an important nuance.
+=== Why BitBoards Dominate
+While sources universally agree that BitBoards are the preferred representation for competitive engines @alphadeepchess[p.30] @bijl_2021_exploring[p.5], the reasons behind it reveal interesting nuances.

 Bijl & Tiet's findings challenge the conventional narrative: traditional array based representations like 0x88 boards can achieve comparable speeds to BitBoards in isolated move generation tasks (Perft tests) @bijl_2021_exploring[p.20].
-This is surprising given that move generation, particularly through techniques like PEXT or Magic Bitboards, appeared to be the primary justification for adopting Bitboards.
+This is surprising given that move generation, particularly through techniques like PEXT or Magic BitBoards, appeared to be the primary justification for adopting BitBoards.

 However, BitBoards are preferred for full-purpose engines not primarily because of move generation, but because they accelerate other aspects such as evaluation, which heavily relies on fast bitwise operations where array based methods struggle @tessaract[p.10] @bijl_2021_exploring[p.20].
 This distinction is important as the common assumption that board representation performance matters primarily for move generation is incorrect.
-Both architectures perform adequately in move generation, but evaluation benefits significantly from bitboard representations @bijl_2021_exploring[p.20].
+Both architectures perform adequately in move generation, but evaluation benefits significantly from BitBoard representations @bijl_2021_exploring[p.20].

 In Bijl & Tiet's complete engine tests, move generation accounted for only about 10% of processing time, with evaluation forming the primary bottleneck.
 Thus, BitBoards remain the optimal choice not solely due to move generation speed, but because of their performance advantages across the entire engine pipeline.